 Raisins can also become discolored, which is a sign that, even if they haven’t spoiled yet, the process has started to take place.
 If the raisins still have their typical sweet aroma and have no signs of mold, you can taste one or two.
 If the taste is off, throw the whole bag out.
 If the taste is ok, try to consume them soon before they become harder and the taste changes.

 How To Store Raisins

 Due to their lack of moisture, raisins have a long shelf life, which can be prolonged by storing them correctly.
-If I you want to avoid them becoming drier and harder, it’s essential to keep them away from sunlight and heat.
+If you want to avoid them becoming drier and harder, keeping them away from sunlight and heat is essential.
 This means you should not store them anywhere close to the oven.

 The raisins will still last a long time in the pantry after the bag is open, but only if you keep their bag closed very tightly.
 You can even transfer them to a container, preferably one with an airtight lid, so that you can make sure they are only exposed to air when you decide to eat them.